 Prepare for setbacks

-If you have ever been on a restrictive diet, you know how it feels when you cheat and eat a cookie.
+If you have ever been on a restrictive diet, you know how it feels when you cheat and eat a cookie or some American sweets.
 For some people, one instance of cheating is enough to throw them off a diet completely.
 If this sounds like you, then think of a setback – like missing a workout – not as a deal-breaker, but as an anomaly.
 Decide that you will be back at it at your next opportunity, which could even be later in the same day.

 Another setback many people face is injuries.
 You need to plan for the aches and pains that can happen from working out.
 One great investment is in compression clothing, infused with copper and zinc it helps relieve muscle soreness.
 A pair of women’s compression shorts will get you back on your health quest, and they are UPF 50+ and machine washable.

 Support your efforts with smart choices

 Have you ever thought about whether you are a morning person or a night person?
 This can be helpful information in your workout planning.
 If you hate mornings, you may have trouble getting out of bed just to exercise.
 On the other hand, getting exercise out of the way so that you enjoy your day may be the best use of your time.
 Simply determining when you will exercise, according to your personal clock, may be the one thing that gets you off your feet.
 Pick a time when you are most likely to workout, and write it on your calendar – in ink!

 Your diet can definitely support getting in shape.
 The right foods and proper amounts of water give you energy for exercise, promote healing if you injure yourself, and increase your metabolism so you can lose weight and ease strain on your joints.
 Your body needs the right balance of protein, carbohydrates, and vegetables, so consult a nutritionist or your doctor to determine what is healthy for your height and age.